Dynamics of Cayley Forms: Linearised theory

 This story is standard, and works in exactly the same way in any dimension.
 We review it for completeness, and for establishing the main idea of the calculation to follow in the ${\rm Spin}(7)$ case.
 For concreteness, we do calculations in dimension eight, but the story repeats itself with no changes in any dimension.

-In the usual gravity case we have linearised fields transforming with respect to the Lorentz group ${\rm SO}(8)$.
+In the usual gravity case one considers fields transforming with respect to the Lorentz group ${\rm SO}(8)$.
 The metric perturbation contains two irreducible representations ${\bf 1}, {\bf 35}_v$.
-The subscript $v$ stands for "vector", to distinguish them from also possible spinor representations.
+The subscript $v$ stands for 'vector', to distinguish them from also possible spinor representations.
 This is a standard notation at least in some literature.
 As is also standard, we refer to the irreducible representations by their dimensions written in bold face.
 Let us denote the fields in representations ${\bf 1}, {\bf 35}_v$ by $h,\tilde{h}_{ab}$ respectively.
+We use the same letter to refer to both fields because later it will be convenient to combine them together into a single symmetric tensor $h_{ab}$.
 We are interested in an action that contains two derivatives.
 It will be useful to think in terms of Fourier transform, and denote the derivative by its Fourier transform $p^a$ at intermediate stages of the computation.
-The two most obvious action terms one can construct are of the type $p^2 h^2, p^2 (\tilde{h}_{ab})^2$.
+The two most obvious action terms one can construct are of the type $p^2 h^2, p^2 (\tilde{h}_{ab})^2$, where the notations used are $p^2 = p^c p_c$ and $(\tilde{h}_{ab})^2 = \tilde{h}_{ab} \tilde{h}^{ab}$.
 To analyse the other possible terms we need to decompose the product of two derivatives into irreducibles, taking into account that they commute.
 We have \be {\bf 8}_v \otimes_S {\bf 8}_v = {\bf 1} + {\bf 35}_v. \ee The trivial representation here corresponds to $p^2$, and the other representation is $p_a p_b$ with the trace removed.
 The $p^2$ terms were already taken into account, so we only need to consider the possible couplings between $p_a p_b$ and the two other factors of either $h$ or $\tilde{h}$.
 There is no term with $p_a p_b$ and two factors of $h$.
 There is clearly a mixed term $h p^a p^b \tilde{h}_{ab}$.
 To determine possible terms with two factors of $\tilde{h}$ we need \be {\bf 35}_v \otimes_S {\bf 35}_v = {\bf 1} + {\bf 35}_v + {\bf 294}_v + {\bf 300}. \ee There is only a single occurrence of ${\bf 35}_v$ here, which means that there is only a single term that does not reduce to $p^2 (\tilde{h}_{ab})^2$, and this is $(p^a \tilde{h}_{ab})^2$.